 You’ll also want to make sure that whatever tools you’re using to pull data from your events, they can communicate with each other without getting in each other’s way.

-You may, for example, use one vendor for your customer relationship management (CRM) needs and another for your marketing automation.
-Make sure that these tools can both integrate with your event management tools — and vice versa.
+You may, for example, use one vendor for your customer relationship management (CRM) needs, one for your social media, and another for your content automation.
+Make sure that these tools can both integrate with your event management tools or dashboards — and vice versa.
+You don’t want to waste time collecting datasets that you are unable to use.

 Choose the Right Event Tech Partner